hivesolutions/colony/readme.md

 * `cpm require [path]` - installs the complete set of packages defined in the requirements file
 * `cpm upload [target]` - generates a package for the provided path and then uploads it to the currently configured primary repository

+## Testing

+In order to run the complete set of available tests for the deployment use eeither `colony test` or `MODE=test colony` and Colony Manager will boot directly to unit testing and exit in error in case at least one test fails.

 ## Features